 Copyright and authors’ rights

-Acceptance of a manuscript for publication implies automatic transfer of rights to the Spanish Society of Cardiology.
+Acceptance of a manuscript for publication implies the automatic transfer of publishing rights to the Spanish Society of Cardiology.

 3.4.
 OPEN ACCESS